 Options on the Volt LT include several features that come standard in the Premier (leather upholstery, heated seats, a heated steering wheel and the Bose sound system) and the Driver Confidence package, while the Premier offers two available Driver Confidence packages.
 Like the LT's package, the first touts a blind spot monitoring system, lane-departure warning and rear cross-traffic alert, while the other offers those features plus adaptive headlights, lane-keep assist and forward-collision warning with automatic braking.
 The Premier also offers navigation and, when equipped with the Driver Confidence packages, adaptive cruise control.

 |Corrosion||3 Years/36,000 Miles|

 |Rust-Through||6 Years/100,000 Miles|

 |Roadside Assistance||5 Years/60,000 Miles|

-2017 Nissan Leaf -- As the first mass-produced pure-electric car for the U.S., the Leaf delivers a range of about 107 miles with zero tailpipe emissions.
+2018 Nissan Leaf -- The Leaf is all-new this year, with added range, more refinement and a more functional interior.
+As the first mass-produced pure-electric car for the U.S., the Leaf delivers a range of about 150 miles with zero tailpipe emissions.
 But with that comes a lot of range anxiety: The Leaf doesn't come close to the Volt's 420-mile cruising range, and the Volt's dynamics are skewed in a sportier direction.